collamaf/SimDaVinci/README_CMOS.md

 - InCmosTrackN: number of hits inside Cmos (it's the length of the following vector);
 - InCmosPart[InCmosTrackN]: kind of particle of hit inside Cmos;
 - InCmosEn[InCmosTrackN]: energy deposit of single hit of particle inside Cmos;
+- InCmosEnPrim[InCmosTrackN]: energy of the primary particle that origined the hit of particle inside Cmos [keV];
 - InCmosX[InCmosTrackN]: X position of hit inside Cmos [mm];
 - InCmosY[InCmosTrackN]: Y position of hit inside Cmos [mm];
 - InCmosZ[InCmosTrackN]: Z position of hit inside Cmos [mm];